prequel-dev/preq/README.md

 Use `preq` to:

 - detect the latest bugs, misconfigurations, anti-patterns, and known issues from a community of practitioners
-- provide engineers, on-call support, and SRE agents with impact and community recommended mitigations
+- provide engineers, on-call support, and SRE agents with impact and community-recommended mitigations
 - hunt for new problems in distributed systems

 `preq` is powered by [Common Reliability Enumerations (CREs)](https://github.com/prequel-dev/cre) that are contributed by the community and Prequel's Reliability Research Team.
 Reliability intelligence helps teams see a broad range of problems earlier, so they can prioritize, pinpoint, and reduce the risk of outages.